Urbach–Wiethe disease: Prognosis

-Incidence
+Epidemiology

 Urbach–Wiethe disease is very rare; there are fewer than 300 reported cases in medical literature.
 Although Urbach–Wiethe disease can be found worldwide, almost a quarter of reported diagnoses are in South Africa.
 Many of these are in patients of Dutch, German, and Khoisan ancestry.
 This high frequency is thought to be due to the founder effect.
 Due to its recessive genetic cause and the ability to be a carrier of the disease without symptoms, Urbach–Wiethe disease often runs in families.
 In some regions of South Africa, up to one in 12 individuals may be carriers of the disease.
 Most of the case studies involving Urbach–Wiethe disease patients involve only one to three cases and these cases are often in the same family.
 Due to its low incidence, it is difficult to find a large enough number of cases to adequately study the disease.

 History

 In 1908, what appears to be the first case of Urbach–Wiethe disease was reported by Friedrich Siebenmann, a professor of otolaryngology in Basel, Switzerland.
 In 1925, Friedrich Miescher, a Swiss dermatologist, reported on three similar patients.
 An official report of Urbach–Wiethe disease was first described in 1929 by a Viennese dermatologist and otorhinolaryngologist, Urbach and Wiethe.
 Its original name of 'lipoidosis cutis et mucosae' was changed to 'lipoid proteinosis cutis et mucosae' due to Urbach's belief that the condition was due to abnormal lipid and protein deposits within the tissues.
 Some have debated as to whether or not the disease is actually a form of mucopolysaccharidosis, amyloidosis, or even porphyria.
 The discovery of the Urbach–Wiethe disease causing mutation to the ECM1 gene has now provided a definitive way to differentiate Urbach–Wiethe disease from these other conditions.

+A woman with Urbach–Wiethe disease, S.M., was a woman unable to feel fear.
+She has been extensively studied, which helped determine the function of the Amygdala.